BlueKittyMeow/Emil/characters/klara/profile.md

 - Transformation of dependency into power
 - Terrible mirror of her mother's self-neglect
 - Both escape from and embrace of being specimen
+- Calculated decision based on her understanding of her condition's progression
+- Recognition that her body's betrayal can be transformed into value
+- Awareness that her slowly ossifying frame will eventually become a medical curiosity regardless

 ### Impact on Other Characters
 #### Emil